 Several factors determine the percentage that most personal injury lawyers take.
 These factors can include the case’s complexity, the amount of time the lawyer will need to spend on the case, and the likelihood of success.
 The more complex a case is, the more time a lawyer will need to spend on it.
 The higher the likelihood of success, the higher the percentage the lawyer will take.

-Many personal injury law firms in Houston charge one-third if the case is settled before a lawsuit is filed and raise the percentage if a lawsuit is filed.
+Many personal injury law firms in Houston charge one-third if the case is settled before a lawsuit is filed and raise the percentage if the settlement or court award comes after a lawsuit is filed.

 The reasoning behind the increase is the substantial increase in work required once a lawsuit is filed.
 Depositions, written discovery, and retention of experts all require a lot of attorney time and increase the out-of-pocket costs to the firm.